 Your healthy Bolognese is ready.
 You can serve it with tomato sauce.

-5. Pork, fennel and chili meatballs
+5. Pork, fennel and chilli meatballs

 Have you ever thought of making pork meatballs?
 If not, try the below recipe for a tasty and spicy meatball.
-The pork mince is cholesterol free and sugar-free; therefore, you can take it frequently.
+The pork mince is cholesterol-free and sugar-free; therefore, you can take it frequently.
 Besides that, such mince dishes offer you a change from your monotonous fried pork.
 To be precise, the mince meals consist of 17Kcal, 12g fats, 2g carbohydrates, and 1g sugar contents per serving.

 - 500g of pork mince (packed)